 Some people have asked about the cost of running a web site.
 It really depends on how big it is.

 You can run a web site for free, if you get free web space from your service provider.
-Typically, you'll get between 1mb and 10mb of space.
+Typically, you'll get a small amount space.
 What they don't tell you, is that if you start getting a lot of hits (people accessing your site) then they change their minds.

 For a small site (where you serve a hundred megabytes per month or so) you can go to one of the cheap service providers, and pay $60 per year (you can pay a lot more), to get web space.
 They call this a personal site, meaning they aren't expecting it to get many hits.